renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ![Foam-and-Cloud Banner](../images/proto_banner_foam_cloud.png)

-Foam-and-Cloud is a Goblinoid government spanning part of the Horizon Islands—an island chain in the Great Gulf.
+Foam-and-Cloud is a Goblinoid government spanning part of the Horizon Islands — an island chain in the Great Gulf.
-The chain has three large islands; one has recently been claimed by the Commonwealth, and has been substantially fortified, while the other two—and most of the smaller islands of the chain—have been claimed by the Turquoise Kings, the Kings of Foam and Cloud.
+The chain has three large islands; one has recently been claimed by the Commonwealth, and has been substantially fortified, while the other two — and most of the smaller islands of the chain — have been claimed by the Turquoise Kings, the Kings of Foam and Cloud.

 <aside class="floating">